MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-test-and-deployment.md

 ## Software development lifecycle

 The SDLC entails guidance for what needs to be covered when developing Power Apps.
-It can include guidance for which Power App Canvas Templates to follow, specific themes, fonts, and layouts, as well as which recommended components to use.
+It can include guidance for which Power App Canvas Templates to follow, specific themes, fonts, and layouts, and which recommended components to use.
 An SDLC also covers areas on how to conduct quality assurance, risk assessment, testing procedures, and coverage within areas like unit testing, acceptance testing, security testing, and performance testing.
 Lastly, the SDLC defines how to handle the Power App after deployment.
 It includes details on maintenance requirements, Power App processes, which relevant data that needs to be carried out, or, for example, how access to the app should be requested, who should approve it, and when access is reverted again.

 ## Application lifecycle management